Fishing Locations and Access

 The Eastern Region runs from Wairoa in the south, across to the Rangitaiki River headwaters and up through Huka Falls and Lake Maraetai on the Waikato River.

-The region continues along the Kaimai ranges to finally reach its northern most point at the top of the Tauranga Harbour.
+The region continues along the Kaimai ranges to finally reach its northern most point at the top of Tauranga Harbour.
 A huge range of fishing opportunities are available throughout the region.

-The Bay of Plenty has a large number of spectacular river fisheries from the Waioeka River in the east through the Rangitaiki, Tarawera and Kaituna catchments to the Ngamuwahine River in the west.
+The Bay of Plenty has a large number of spectacular river fisheries from the Waioeka River in the east, through the Rangitaiki, Tarawera and Kaituna catchments to the Ngamuwahine River in the west.
 These rivers have excellent fly and spin-fishing only a few hours drive apart.
 Lakes such as Aniwhenua also provide excellent family fishing experiences and great shoreline fishing.

-The Rotorua lakes are the central feature of the region providing a diverse range of experiences.
+The Rotorua lakes are the region's central feature providing a diverse range of experiences.
 With 13 fishable lakes in the district, and four different trout species, there are a range of boat and shoreline fishing opportunities, enough to interest any angler.
 Both shoreline fly and spin fishing can be very successful, and the boat fishing over the summer provides action and fun for all the family.

-Access and Signage Programme:
+Access & Signage Programme:

 (New version 2013) All of the hot spots on and around Lake Rotorua including the tributary streams.
 Includes map showing trolling runs.